 Costume Reference Library for Custom Sith/Jedi Costumes

 A: NON TOY LIGHTSABER.
 This may be as little as a worn hilt (obviously requiring a clip or d-ring attachment), but must not look like a toy.
 PVC is accepted, but not 100% guaranteed of a pass.
-Colors for these are not limited to any color save that it ought to have reason.
-MOST Sith will have red, purple, or orange, and MOST fallen Jedi will have the other colors.
+Sith and Dark Jedi must have red, yellow, purple, or orange blades.
 We also require that custom costumes have non-canon lightsabers.

 C: Supplemental weapons from blasters, to grenades, to Lanvaroks, to [SIMULATED] glass parangs will also be accepted on a case by case basis based on the design and quality of such and the applicability to the character story.

 A: All clothing elements purchased from clothing vendors (not costume makers) may be acceptable based on their look, quality, and belief by the Inquisitors that that item could look good in the Star Wars environment.
 This will be from here forward called SWarzy”.

 1: Laces MAY be acceptable based on the overall look of the costume.
 Please include the images of the item you want in a WIP thread to save you the time and money if your choice does not fit the requirements.